 Complaints about finance brokers may also be handled by the Credit and Investment Ombudsman (CIO), an independent, ASIC-approved alternative to legal proceedings for the resolution of complaints with member organisations.

-Additionally, finance brokers serving clients based in Western Australia face an extra requirement: they must hold a WA Finance Broker License, which requires the licensee to pass a comprehensive range of checks, educational requirements and operational requirements.
+Additionally, finance brokers serving clients based in Western Australia face an extra requirement: they must hold a WA Finance Broker Licence, which requires the licensee to pass a comprehensive range of checks, educational requirements and operational requirements.

 Tip: For peace of mind in the event of any dispute, check that your finance consultant, or their employer, is a member of one or both of these industry associations by searching their member lists.
-If you are a resident of WA - or even the other states of Australia - make sure that your car finance broker holds a WA Finance Broker License for maximum peace of mind.
+If you are a resident of WA - or even the other states of Australia - make sure that your car finance broker holds a WA Finance Broker Licence for maximum peace of mind.

 In a filing cabinet or behind a firewall - where is your personal information being stored?

 Throughout the process of applying for and finalising your finance, your consultant will need access to your personal information, including copies of drivers licences, home address details, employment and income information.
 This information and more is required by all reputable lenders.